iShuga139/node-stream-app/receiver/README.md

 # RECEIVED

-Express app to receive post request from client in stream mode
+Express app that receives POST request from the client

 ## Table of Contents